srbasavaraju/Dot-Net-Core-Web-Api-with-Postgres/README.md

 # Generating & Running Migrations
 Code First Migrations has two primary commands that you are going to become familiar with.

+# Add-Migration
-# Add-Migration # will scaffold the next migration based on changes you have made to your model since the last migration was created
+Will scaffold the next migration based on changes you have made to your model since the last migration was created
+# Update-Database
-# Update-Database # will apply any pending migrations to the database
+Will apply any pending migrations to the database